LeiWangR/JEANIE/README.md

 We provide some sample pre-trained models.

-- MSRAction3D: Nway = 10, topkk = 3, 500 episodes
+- MSRAction3D: Nway = 10, topkk = 3
-- 3DActionPairs: Nway = 6, topkk = 2, 200 episodes
+- 3DActionPairs: Nway = 6, topkk = 2
-- UWA3DActivity: Nway = 15, topkk = 5, 150 episodes
+- UWA3DActivity: Nway = 15, topkk = 5

-All evaluation uses the same setting: adam optimizer, video block length = 8 and overlap frame per block = 4, degrees for the SSGC is 6, viewing angles = [-pi / 180, 0, pi / 180], without the use of transformer.
+All evaluation uses the same setting: adam optimizer, video block length = 8 and overlap frame per block = 4, degrees for the SSGC is 6, alpha for SSGC is set to 0.7, viewing angles = [-pi / 180, 0, pi / 180], without the use of transformer.

 For more details, please refer to our JEANIE paper.